5jt/dyalog-cookbook/manuscript/17 RegularExpressions.md

 That might come as a nasty surprise but when you think it through it's obvious why that is: the expression `<a.*>` does indeed catch not only `<a` but also `<abbr>`.
 This example emphasizes how important it is to be precise.

-We can get arround this quite easily: because any `<a>` tag must have at least one attribute in order to make sense there _must_ be a space after the `a`; therefore we can rewrite the expression as follows:
+We can get around this quite easily: because any `<a>` tag must have at least one attribute in order to make sense there _must_ be a space after the `a`; therefore we can rewrite the expression as follows:

 ~~~
       '<a .*>.*</a>'⎕R''⊣txt